Contrails

 - airports in Britain are exempt from pollution control

-- air travel receives billions of pounds every year in subsidies from the taxpayer
+- air travel receives billions of pounds every year in subsidies from the

 - the fastest growing form of transport worldwide is air travel.

-- the Institute of Public Policy Research (IPPR) says, "flying by jet plane
+- the Institute of Public Policy Research (IPPR) says, "flying by jet

-is the least environmentally sustainable way to travel and transport goods"
+is the least environmentally sustainable way to travel and transport

 - airports also emit massive air pollution from refuelling and storing fuel,